 Multiple versions of the Violin bass are available today for prices ranging from $500 (for the Ignition Series made by Hofner) to almost $3,000 (for Hofner's more faithful representation of the original).

 Today's short scale bass guitars, and their vintage predecessors, offer the player unique capabilities when compared to their longer scale counterparts.

 - The most obvious differentiating feature of a short scale bass is its physical size.
 Technically speaking, short scale basses have a scale of between 30 and 32 inches - the scale being defined as the length of the string between the bridge and the nut.

 - To compensate for the shorter scale, the gauges (or diameters) of short scale bass strings are often thicker.
 The tension of these shorter, thicker strings need not be as high as the tension required for a long scale bass, which enables short scale basses to achieve fatter low notes and sweeter high notes.

 - Many musicians, especially those with smaller hands, believe short scale basses are more comfortable to play because of the shorter distances between frets.

 Fun and Useful Alternative

 As with any musical instrument, the short scale bass has its advantages and disadvantages.
 While these bass guitars offer players more comfort and a unique "thumping" tone, problems can arise when the bass needs to be tuned lower than standard or the player is more accustomed to the higher string tensions of long scale basses.
-Some boutique bass manufacturers, such as Birdsong and Landing, are attempting to remedy the inherent issues of the short scale bass with intriguing results.
+Some boutique bass manufacturers, such as Birdsong, are attempting to remedy the inherent issues of the short scale bass with intriguing results.
 Without a doubt, short scale bass guitars offer musicians a fun and useful alternative to standard scale basses.